 Economic analysis conducted for the Ministry by IHS Markit demonstrates the need for gas throughout the Eastern Mediterranean region, driven by growing demand and lack of sufficient local resources.
-Israel's unique geographic location allows various export options to be developed and the opportunity to access several rapidly growing gas markets such as in Egypt, Turkey, Jordan and Cyprus as well as the large existing market in Europe.
+Israel's unique geographic location allows various export options to be developed and the opportunity to access several rapidly growing gas markets such as in Egypt, Jordan and Cyprus as well as the large existing market in Europe.

-Export Options (updated to May 2017):
+Export Options (updated end of 2018):

 The pipeline system to connect Israeli Offshore gas fileds through Cyprus to Europe via Greece and Italy is being planned and discussed by the parties, and an IGA is expected to be signed until the end of 2018.
 The European Union is the only potential target market for Israeli gas which can be considered a mature market.
 The rate of growth in EU gas demand is expected to be very low in the years ahead due to the expansion of renewable generation and continuing improvements in energy efficiency.
 Despite the lack of strong growth in the EU gas market, its need for natural gas imports will continue to grow because of the steady decline of gas production within the EU itself.
 This trend for increasing import dependence has prompted the EU to put an increasing priority on ensuring the diversity of its supply sources.
 Disclaimer:"The IHS reports and information referenced herein (the "IHS Materials") are the copyrighted property of IHS Inc. ("IHS") and represent data, research, opinions or viewpoints published by IHS, and are not representations of fact.
 IHS conducted this analysis and prepared the IHS Materials utilizing reasonable skill and care in applying methods of analysis consistent with normal industry practice.
 Forecasts are inherently uncertain because of events or combinations of events that cannot reasonably be foreseen including the actions of government, individuals, third parties and competitors.
 The IHS Materials speak as of the original publication date thereof (and not as of the date of this document).
 The information and opinions expressed in the IHS Materials are subject to change without notice and IHS has no duty or responsibility to update the IHS Materials.
 Moreover, while the IHS Materials reproduced herein are from sources considered reliable, the accuracy and completeness thereof are not warranted, nor are the opinions and analyses which are based upon it.
 To the extent permitted by law, IHS shall not be liable for any errors or omissions or any loss, damage or expense incurred by reliance on the IHS Materials or any statement contained therein, or resulting from any omission.
 NO IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE SHALL APPLY.
 The IHS Materials are not to be construed as legal or financial advice, are supplied without obligation and on the understanding that any person who acts upon the IHS Materials or otherwise changes his/her position in reliance thereon does so entirely at his/her own risk.
 The IHS Materials were prepared for the sole benefit of IHS' client for IHS' client's internal business use.
 No portion of the IHS Materials may be reproduced, reused, or otherwise distributed in any form without the prior written consent of IHS.
 IHS Materials reproduced or redistributed with IHS' permission must display IHS' legal notices and attributions of authorship.
 IHS and the IHS globe design are trademarks of IHS.
 Other trademarks appearing in the IHS Materials are the property of IHS or their respective owners."